jademath/jademath.github.io/_pages/about.md

   - /about.html
 ---

-I am a Professor of mathematics in [Research Center of Mathematics](https://rcm.uic.edu.cn/) at Beijing Normal Univresity, and in [Department of Mathematical Sciences](https://fst.uic.edu.cn/am_en/index.htm) at BNU-HKBU United International College.
+I am a Professor of mathematics in [Research Center of Mathematics](https://rcm.uic.edu.cn/) at Beijing Normal University, and in [Department of Mathematical Sciences](https://fst.uic.edu.cn/am_en/index.htm) at BNU-HKBU United International College.

 This site is under construction.